LuanRT/YouTube.js/examples/auth/README.md

-# Authentication via OAuth
+# OAuth2

+## Custom OAuth2 Credentials
+Just like the official Data API, YouTube.js supports using your own OAuth2 credentials.
+A working example can be found [here](https://github.com/LuanRT/YouTube.js/blob/main/examples/auth/custom-oauth2-creds).

-## Usage
+## YouTube TV OAuth2

-Before using any methods which require authentication, you have to authenticate the session:
+The library supports signing in using YouTube TV's client id.
+This is the recommended way to sign in as it doesn't require you to create your own OAuth2 credentials.

 ```js
 // 'auth-pending' is fired with the info needed to sign in via OAuth.